Table of Contents

 Program Description

 Back to topThe Solano County Childhood Lead Poisoning Prevention Program (CLPPP) is a state funded, county administered program established for the prevention, education, screening, diagnosis, and case management of lead poisoning in children and young adults.
-The program has a multidisciplinary staff composed of a public health nurse, senior health educator, senior registered environmental health specialist (REHS), and senior hazardous materials specialist.
-Through this coordinated effort, the program provides case management, environmental surveillance, home visiting, education and outreach for the residents of Solano County.
+The program staff members are composed of a public health nurse, senior health educator, senior registered environmental health specialist (REHS), and senior hazardous materials specialist.
+Through this coordinated effort, the program provides case management, environmental surveillance, home visiting, education, and outreach for the residents of Solano County.

 Eligibility

-Back to topSolano County children and young adults form birth up to 21 years old with an elevated lead level test result (≥ 4.5 micrograms per deciliter (mcg/dL).
+Back to topSolano County children and young adults from birth up to 21 years old with an elevated lead level test result ≥ 3.5 micrograms per deciliter (mcg/dL).

 Information for Providers

-The CLPPP Coordinator provides ongoing coordination between the medical provider and the local public health team that is essential for effective follow-up of lead exposed children and young adults.
-If a patient has a blood lead level result of 4.5 mcg/dL or higher, contact the CLPPP Coordinator directly with patient information to expedite services to the child and their family.
-Test results are also received from the state Childhood Lead Poisoning Prevention Branch as well.
+The CLPPP Coordinator provides coordination between the medical provider and the local public health team.
+This is essential for effective follow-up of lead exposed children and young adults.
+If a patient has a blood lead level result ≥ 3.5 micrograms per deciliter (mcg/dL), contact the CLPPP Coordinator with patient information to expediate services to the child and their family at 707-469-4596 or 707-784-8070 or fax lab reports to 707-421-7484.
+Test results are also received from the state Childhood Lead Poisoning Prevention Branch.

 Provider Guidelines